-Echinacea or purple cornflower is often used as a natural remedy for upper respiratory tract infections and other illnesses, such as the flu and fever, in children.
+Echinacea or purple cornflower is often used as a natural remedy for upper respiratory tract infections and other illnesses, such as the cold, flu, and fever in children.
 However, parents must understand its effectiveness and safety before using echinacea for kids to treat illnesses or improve their general health (1).

 Echinacea is a group of medicinal flowering plants found in North America (Echinacea purpurea, Echinacea angustifolia, and Echinacea pallida).
 It has been used to treat various infections and wounds for several centuries (2).